rudderlabs/rudderstack-docs/destinations/salesforce.md

 ### Updating Custom Fields in Salesforce

+{% hint style="info" %}
-If you wish to update custom fields in Salesforce using RudderStack, ensure that you create those lead fields in Salesforce before sending the data through RudderStack.
+If you wish to update custom fields in Salesforce using RudderStack, make sure that you first create those lead fields in Salesforce before sending the data through RudderStack.
+For more information on how to do this, check out the [**Salesforce docs**](https://help.salesforce.com/articleView?id=sf.adding_fields.htm&type=5).
+{% endhint %}

 As `lastName` and `company` are needed by the [**Salesforce Leads API**](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_lead.htm), the absence of either of these fields will result in RudderStack automatically appending the `'n/a'`string to both the fields - even if they have been specified in some previous request.